greendwin/pipeline/README.md

 ### Collect

-Function `Collect` can be used to collect the final results.
-It accepts a function that returns a result, and returns an oneshot channel so that the final result can be awaited in the next step.
+`Collect` can be used to gather the final results.
+It takes a function that returns a result and returns a oneshot channel to wait for the final result in the next step.

 ```go
 result := pipeline.Collect(ctx, func () (sum float32) {